David-Croose/v3s_licheepi_sdk/README.md

 ```
 $ sudo cp linux-4.14.1/arch/arm/boot/zImage /mnt/sdb1
 $ sudo cp linux-4.14.1/arch/arm/boot/dts/sun8i-v3s-licheepi-zero-dock.dtb /mnt/sdb1
-$ cp linux-4.14.1/drivers/staging/rtl8723bs/r8723bs.ko patch/
+$ sudo cp linux-4.14.1/drivers/staging/rtl8723bs/r8723bs.ko v3s_licheepi_sdk/patch/
 $ sudo rm -rf /mnt/sdb2/*
 $ sudo tar -xf buildroot-2018.08.2/output/images/rootfs.tar -C /mnt/sdb2
-$ cd patch/
+$ cd v3s_licheepi_sdk/patch/
-$ sudo ./fill_the_rootfs.sh /mnt/sdb2
+$ sudo ./fill_the_rootfs.sh
+Please enter your rootfs path:
+/dev/sdb2
+Please enter your WIFI AP name:
+mywifi
+Please enter your WIFI AP password:
+12345678
 $ sudo ./config_ssh.sh /mnt/sdb2
 $ sync
 ```

-at this moment, you should provide a wifi ap name:"OPPO K1", password:"12345678". then insert the tfcard, install the power, start a ssh in ubuntu to licheepi zero. note that once you compiled the kernel the file r8723bs.ko should be recopy to rootfs, otherwise, the r8723bs.ko will be failed when insmod.
+at this moment, you should provide a wifi ap which has the name and password you specified to "fill_the_rootfs.sh". then insert the tfcard, install the power, start a ssh to licheepi zero.

+note that once you compile the kernel, the r8723bs.ko could be failed to insmod, so you may need to recopied it to rootfs.

 ------